Petros626/GTTL-dataset/README.md

 # GTTL-dataset
-This **German traffic transfer learning** (GTTL)-dataset contains more than xxx,xxx images with more than xx classes.
+This **German Traffic Transfer Learning** (GTTL)-dataset contains more than xxx,xxx images with more than xx classes.
 The class system is based on the German road traffic regulation (StVo) and covers traffic signs lights and vehicles.
 The dataset contains city, villages, country roads, federal roads and highway scenes in different weather conditions, daytimes and time of year.
 It includes a variation of corner cases like extreme light, snow and rain to validate Deep Learning algorithms.

 add some images here....